O'Nan moonshine and arithmetic: Proof of

-Putting the estimates for the Rademacher sums $R^{[-4]}_{\frac 32,4o(g)}$, $R^{[0]}_{\frac32, 4o(g)}$, as well as the occuring cusp forms together and plugging them all into \eqref{eq:Schur}, one finds that the multiplicities are nonnegative as soon as $n\geq 109$ (the worst case occurs for the characters $\chi_1$ and $\chi_2$).
+Putting the estimates for the Rademacher sums $R^{[-4]}_{\frac 32,4N}$, $R^{[0]}_{\frac32, 4N}$, and the occuring cusp forms together and plugging them all into \eqref{eq:Schur}, one finds that the multiplicities are nonnegative as soon as $n\geq 113$ (the worst case occurs for the character $\chi_1$).
 Inspecting the remaining coefficients by computer then completes the proof of \Cref{thm:moon}.